What is gap insurance?

 When did gap insurance start?

-Gap insurance began to be offered in the early 1980s to help those insured who purchased a car and due to rapid depreciation of the vehicle found themselves owning more than the car was worth if it was in a total loss situation.
+This coverage type began in the early 1980s to help those insured who purchased a car and found themselves owning more than it was worth if it was in a total loss situation.

 The higher price of motor vehicles, longer-term auto loans and the increasing popularity of leasing in the 1980s is what created gap protection as a type of insurance for car owners.